Completion and Graduation

 You may petition to enroll in additional hours beyond the established course load limitations through the appropriate administrator or designee.

-All students must complete a student success course designed to help them successfully transition to college and better understand the colleges’ expectations.
+All students must complete a student development course designed to help them successfully transition to college and better understand the Alamo Colleges’ expectations.
 Student Development (SDEV) and Learning Framework (EDUC) courses offer techniques in life-long learning, creative and critical thinking, time management, test and note taking, studying, career planning, and the establishment of lasting relationships.
-Students who successfully complete a student success course have a proven record of higher retention and persistence in college.
-A variety of student success courses are offered to fit specific student needs.
+Students who successfully complete SDEV or Learning Frameworks courses have a proven record of higher retention and persistence in college.
+A variety of student development courses are offered to fit specific student needs.
 See the Registration section of the academic catalog on the left hand navigation bar to see which apply to you.

 The syllabus provides an overview of the assignments and activities in a course.
 It is your guide to what to expect from the course and to your responsibilities as a student in that course.
 Become familiar with the syllabus and keep up with the assignments to ensure that you earn the highest grade possible.

-Texas institutions of higher education are required to make course syllabi available through their websites.
+Texas colleges and universities are required to make course syllabi available through their websites.
 In addition, instructors are required to provide curriculum vitae (resumes) that include their educational background and published material so that students may make informed decisions based on instructor credentials.

-Once you have earned six college-level credits and are currently enrolled, you may earn up to 45 college-level credit hours through non-traditional sources , such as proficiency and standardized exams.
-The semester credit hours earned through exams are counted for graduation even though they are not included in your institution GPA.
-If you have already received a grade in the same course, you cannot opt for non-traditional credit.
+Once you have earned six college-level credits, you may earn up to 32 college-level credit hours through non-traditional sources , such as proficiency and standardized exams.
+The semester credit hours earned through exams are counted for graduation even though they are not included in your GPA.
+If you have already received a grade in a course, you cannot opt for non-traditional credit.
 If you plan to transfer you should consult with transfer institutions about their non-traditional credit policies.
-Non-traditional credit does not count toward the 25% residency requirement for graduation.

 Visit your Assessment Center for complete guidelines on receiving advanced placement credit.
 See Assessment & Testing, which can be found in the navigation bar to the left under “Contact Information and Hours.”